 P2P mobile messaging is evolving

 Over-The-Top (OTT) chat apps support rich media, higher character limit, read receipts and group chat capability, connecting users in regions where SMS is less widely used.
-As of February 2020, WhatsApp announced that it has a userbase of 2 Billion monthly active users globally.
+As of February 2020, WhatsApp announced a userbase of 2 Billion monthly active users globally.

 WhatsApp and Facebook Messenger are growing about twice as fast as the original Facebook platform (+30% YoY).
-Right now, WhatsApp is the most used messaging app in the world and, if you combine all the apps in the Facebook universe including WhatsApp and Instagram, there are only 10 countries in the world where a member of the Facebook family isn’t leading the market.
+WhatsApp is the most used messaging app in the world.
+Suppose you combine all the apps in the Facebook universe, including WhatsApp and Instagram.
+In that case, there are only ten countries where a member of the Facebook family isn’t leading the market.

 “It’s time brands take notice and use a multichannel strategy for communicating with their customers.”